Location is an approximation

 Exploring Tokyo

 We start our Japanese odyssey here in Tokyo - the bustling capital of Japan.
 Once a small town, Tokyo has now grown into one of the world’s largest cities.
 On our first full day, a guided city tour paints for us an overview of this iconic metropolis.
-From the Asakusa Kannon Temple, the oldest temple in Japan, to the Imperial Palace, the main residence of the Emperor of Japan and the Sumida River Bank.
-Here, we appreciate a view of the panoramic skyline of this spectacular city.
+We visit the Asakusa Kannon Temple, the oldest temple in Japan and pass by the Imperial Palace, the main residence of the Emperor of Japan.
+At the Sumida River Bank we appreciate a view of the panoramic skyline of this spectacular city.

 Mount Fuji: Japan's timeless symbol